The Best Supplements and Ingredients for Bone Health 2021

-If you don’t create enough bone mass during this critical time, your bones will likely become fragile and break easily later in life.
-Fortunately, if you follow good nutrition, exercise, engage in a healthy lifestyle, and use the proper supplementation, you can build strong bones and maintain them as you age!
+If you don’t create enough bone mass during this critical time, your bones will likely become fragile and break later in life.
+Fortunately, if you follow good nutrition, exercise, engage in a healthy lifestyle, and use the proper supplementation, you can build strong bones and maintain them even as you age!

 What is Bone Health?

 Bones are a living tissue that you need to maintain; much like muscles, skin, and organs.
 Your body keeps breaking down old bone structure through a process called resorption, and builds up new bone tissue in a process called osteogenesis, in order to keep the body’s skeletal foundation at its peak functional condition.
 Over time, the process of making new bone (osteogenesis) declines, and resorption progresses, which contributes to a loss in bone density as we age.